Funding your Graduate Education

 For information about UK-based prestigious scholarships and where to get started, contact April Householder, 410-455-5754 or aprilh@umbc.edu.
 UK-based scholarships include the Rhodes Scholarship, Gates-Cambridge Scholarship and Marshall Scholarships.

 For information about non-UK post-graduate scholarships and where to get started, contact Brian Souders, associate director, Center for Global Engagement, 410‑455‑2624 or souders@umbc.edu.
-Non-UK-based post-graduate scholarships include the US Student Fulbright Program, the Boren Fellowship, the Mitchell Scholarship for study in Ireland, the Soros Fellowship for New Americans and the Pickering Fellowship for graduate study for future US diplomats.
+Non-UK-based post-graduate scholarships include the U.S. Student Fulbright Program, the Boren Fellowship, the Mitchell Scholarship for study in Ireland, the Soros Fellowship for New Americans and the Pickering Fellowship for graduate study for future US diplomats.

 Student Loans are offered to individuals for the sole purpose of financing education.
 Most student loans can be arranged through a bank of choice.
 More information can be found at NASPAA Listing of Student Loans and Scholarships.